NDLANO/h5p-summary-keywords/README.md

-# H5P Priority
+# H5P Summary Keywords
-This content type encourages the user to reflect upon provided statements and put these in a ordered priority.
-They can also provide a comment for each statement where they elaborate on why they made this priority.

-If configured users can also add their own statements.
+This content type lets the user add keywords while reading/viewing/listening to relevant resources and make an essay afterwards using the keywords created.
+The content type triggers reflection and thinking from the user.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested